Gsy00517/Trackers-for-VOT-toolkit/matlab_trackers/Staple/README.md

 ## Trouble Shooting

 1. ### If you met with an ERROR like this: "Tracker execution interrupted: Did not receive response.",  try to replace Staple/vot.m with the vot.m in vot-toolkit/tracker/examples/matlab/.
+If it still failed, you'd better use the same version of the VOT toolkit which is given in the README of this repository.